-Paul, who was also called Saul, is referred to as Paul from Acts 13.
-Per Φαρισαῖος (Pharisaios) in Arndt et al. (BDAG, p.
+4Paul, who was also called Saul, is referred to as Paul from Acts 13.
+5Per Φαρισαῖος (Pharisaios) in Arndt et al. (BDAG, p.
 1049).
-For a brief statement on the "Pharisees, legal experts, lawyers, rabbis", refer to the glossary of N.T.
-Wright's 'for Everyone' series, per for instance Wright (Hebrews for everyone): "The Pharisees were an unofficial but powerful Jewish pressure group through most of the first centuries BC and AD...". pagan neighbours.
-And the Pharisees practised observance of the Torah in a particular and intensified way. --- See for instance, The Theology of a Pharisee in Wright (Paul and the Faithfulness of God, pp. 179-193).
+Judaism The Pharisees had a heightened sense of Jewish identity.1 The Torah-works of sabbath, circumcision and food laws had separated the Jewish people from their pagan neighbours.2 And the Pharisees practised observance of the Torah in a particular and intensified way.
+1For a brief statement on the "Pharisees, legal experts, lawyers, rabbis", refer to the glossary of N.T.
+Wright's 'for Everyone' series, per for instance Wright (Hebrews for everyone): "The Pharisees were an unofficial but powerful Jewish pressure group through most of the first centuries BC and AD...".
+2See for instance, The Theology of a Pharisee in Wright (Paul and the Faithfulness of God, pp. 179-193).
 For an extended introduction to the first centuries BC and AD in general, see his Christian Origins and the Question of God series beginning with Wright (The New Testament and the People of God).
-The Poetic Sequence Let the "poetic sequence" refer to the flow of thought in the text itself, or the order of things as they appear in the text itself.
-The "poetic sequence" of the introduction of the letter features Paul as though Marcus Agrippa writing to the Romans.
+The Poetic Sequence Let the "poetic sequence" refer to the flow of thought in the text itself, or the order of things as they appear in the text itself.1 The "poetic sequence" of the introduction of the letter features Paul as though Marcus Agrippa writing to the Romans.
 Per the [Introduction](#), [The Corresponding Occasion](#) is following The Battle of Actium and before Octavian's Triple Triumph in Rome.
-So Paul is [As Though Agrippa](#) at a particular moment in ancient Roman history, and this first sweeping allusion informs the surface meaning of the text. --- On the term "poetic sequence", see for instance Wright ([ibid.](#), pp. 403-04), referencing Norman Peterson's work.
-Or, see the multiple references in Wright ([Pauline Perspectives: Essays on Paul, 1978-2013](#)), for example "In what follows I shall regularly distinguish between the actual argument of the letter, which has its own rhetorical force, and the wider worldview and belief system on which Paul draws.
+So Paul is [As Though Agrippa](#) at a particular moment in ancient Roman history,2 and this first sweeping allusion3 informs the surface meaning of the text.
+1On the term "poetic sequence", see for instance Wright (ibid., pp. 403-04), referencing Norman Peterson's work.
+Or, see the multiple references in Wright (Pauline Perspectives: Essays on Paul, 1978-2013), for example "In what follows I shall regularly distinguish between the actual argument of the letter, which has its own rhetorical force, and the wider worldview and belief system on which Paul draws.
 I shall refer to these two hypothetical entities, in Norman Petersen's terms, as the 'poetic sequence' and the 'narrative sequence' respectively" (pp. 94-95).
-As set within the "narrative sequence" of Rome and her gods.
-See for instance Beetham (["Quotation, Allusion, and Echo"](#)) on 'Allusion'.
+2As set within the "narrative sequence" of Rome and her gods.
+3See for instance Beetham (["Quotation, Allusion, and Echo"](#)) on 'Allusion'.
 This book presents the case that Paul, with sufficient explicitness, intends the allusion to the single identifiable source of Roman history, creating an essential interpretive link.

-Additional Notes Main Interpretation Notes A Slave - The Greek word δοῦλος doulos (translated the servant) can also be translated, a slave. - Since the Latin surname or 'cognomen' Paul meant 'small' or humble, the opening words could also have been heard as: 'A small Roman slave of the Messiah, Jesus.' - Cranfield notes, 'For the Greek in the classical tradition it was well-nigh impossible to use a word of the δοῦλος group without some feeling of abhorrence.' - In the Old Testament, the phrase, 'the servant of the Lord', is honourable.
-'The expression 'ebed YHWH, δοῦλος κυρίου, or an equivalent, is a title of honour accorded to Moses, Joshua, David and the prophets (e.g. Josh 14:7; 24:29; Judg 2:8; 2 Kgs 17:23; Ps 89:3).' --- See Cranfield, A critical and exegetical commentary on the Epistle to the Romans, p.
-50. Ibid., p.
+Additional Notes Main Interpretation Notes A Slave - The Greek word δοῦλος doulos (translated the servant) can also be translated, a slave. - Since the Latin surname or 'cognomen' Paul meant 'small' or humble, the opening words could also have been heard as: 'A small Roman slave of the Messiah, Jesus.' - Cranfield notes, 'For the Greek in the classical tradition it was well-nigh impossible to use a word of the δοῦλος group without some feeling of abhorrence.'1 - In the Old Testament, the phrase, 'the servant of the Lord', is honourable.
+'The expression 'ebed YHWH, δοῦλος κυρίου, or an equivalent, is a title of honour accorded to Moses, Joshua, David and the prophets (e.g. Josh 14:7; 24:29; Judg 2:8; 2 Kgs 17:23; Ps 89:3).'2 1See Cranfield, A critical and exegetical commentary on the Epistle to the Romans, p.
+50. 2Ibid., p.
 50.